Ant01n3/AntApplet/README.md

     run

-To package it as a standalone jar:
+To package it as a standalone jar (only for java version <= 1.7 actually):

-    proguard
+    proguard:proguard

 You then can find the jar in ``target/scala-2.10/antsapplet_2.10-0.1.min.jar`` or something similar.